-Ed Cockrell, Jane Honeycutt, Sue Patterson, Carol Quakenbush, Lesley Stanford, Jo Webb
+Ed Cockrell, Sarah Gibson, Carol Quakenbush, Lesley Stanford, Robert Webb, Kathy Wilson

-Scott Lawson was called to be part-time pastor in September, 2017.
+Scott Lawson serves as part-time pastor.
 Scott served for 8 years as CEO of a Hong Kong based non-profit foundation investing in non-profit and for-profit social purpose organizations.
 Since returning to the U.S. in 2016 he has taught Innovation and Entrepreneurship at Future Generations University (primarily to students in E. Africa and SE Asia) and consults with innovative non-profit organizations thru new world consulting.

 What we believe